void

 Background

-Mucius Scaevola was a known figure from ancient Rome who through his bravery is supposed to have saved the city during the Ethruschian siege of 508 BC.
-He was send to the enemy's camp to murder king Porsena but was captured.
+Mucius Scaevola was a known figure from ancient Rome who through his bravery is supposed to have saved the city during the Etruscan siege of 508 BC.
+He was sent to the enemy's camp to murder king Porsena but was captured.
 To show the king how little physical sufferings meant to a Roman soldier he held his hand in the fire without showing any signs of pain.
 The king released Mucius and offered peace.
-It has not be established if this story has a factual background but is in any cased based on the writing of Roman historian Titus Livius.
+It has not been established if this story has a factual background but is in any case based on the writing of Roman historian Titus Livius.

 Symbol in stories of war heroism